HL7/fhir-cow-ig/input/pagecontent/fulfiller-need-for-additional-info.md

 ### Supporting Direct Queries:
 Fulfillers can perform RESTful queries against Placer's FHIR servers to obtain information that they suspect is already available.

 Placers may choose to indicate in their initial notifications how related information for a patient could be obtained.
-For example, it may not be obvious to a Fulfiller what combination of queries would allow them to obtaina patient's insurance information and consent from a Placer.
+For example, it may not be obvious to a Fulfiller what combination of queries would allow them to obtains patient's insurance information and consent from a Placer.

 At the same time, a Placer may wish to narrow what set of resources a fulfiller has access to; a Placer may wish to let a Fulfiller query for information related to ServiceRequests that have been assigned *to them*, without allowing the Fulfiller to see *all* ServiceRequests for a given service, including those that they've sent to the Fulfiller's competitor.

 Likewise, a Placer may wish to limit a Fulfiller to accessing patient data only for patients to whom that Fulfiller is providing care.

 Both of these objectives can be accomplished using aspects of the Subscriptions framework.
-Analagous functionality may be implemented in exchanges using RESTful Tasks or Messaging + REST.
+Analogous functionality may be implemented in exchanges using RESTful Tasks or Messaging + REST.
 See:
 * [Adding Queries to Notifications ](https://build.fhir.org/ig/HL7/fhir-subscription-backport-ig/StructureDefinition-notification-authorization-hint.html)
 * [Authorization within Notifications](https://build.fhir.org/ig/HL7/fhir-subscription-backport-ig/StructureDefinition-notification-authorization-hint.html) and the [authorization-hint](https://build.fhir.org/ig/HL7/fhir-subscription-backport-ig/StructureDefinition-notification-authorization-hint.html) extension.